-All students must participate in the culminating activity sometime during the last two weeks of the semester, where applicable, and/or write a final examination based on the entire semester's work during the end of semester exam period.
-Students who are able to meet the criteria for the Demonstration of Learning may choose to not write the final examination.
+All students must participate in the culminating activity sometime during the last two weeks of the semester, where applicable, and / or write a final examination based on the entire semester's work during the end of semester exam period.
+There are no exemptions for this exam.